 Linux Mint 20 is based on Ubuntu 20.04 LTS, the latest long-term support releases of Ubuntu.
 And, as you’d expect, three different desktop editions based on Cinnamon, MATE and Xfce respectively, and uses the Linux 5.4 kernel.

 Major Improvements & Changes

 The Cinnamon desktop environment is at the heart of Linux Mint and —no surprises— it gains enhancements and refinement in the newest release.

 The biggest new feature in Linux Mint 20?
 That’ll be the addition of fractional scaling support in the Cinnamon.
 Designed for high-resolution displays, this gives you access to new scaling values between 100% and 200%, including the 125% and 150% sweet spots.

 Better yet, Mint lets you apply different scaling values to different monitors.
 This is especially useful for those who connect a HD or FHD laptop to a 2K or 4K display (as I do).

-Fractional scaling isn’t the only treat planned for the tasty-sounding desktop environment, though.
+Fractional scaling isn’t the only treat for this tasty-sounding desktop environment, either.
 Mint 20 also comes with the ability change monitor refresh rate through an easily-accessible display setting (something Ubuntu 20.04 offers too).

-And do you remember that new file transfer tool for Linux Mint we told you about recently?
-Well, it’s due to ship out-of-the-box in Linux Mint 20 and has been given the witty name Warpinator (pictured above).
+If you remember the new file transfer tool for Linux Mint we told you about recently you’ll be pleased to hear it’s available out-of-the-box in Linux Mint 20.
+The app has been given the witty name Warpinator (pictured above).